 Erik Walsh stated that the Dailey and Wells system implementation timeline was 42 months, with 11 major milestones and on-the-ground coverage testing.
 He noted that the last two milestones included a 60-day burn in period of uninterrupted service to guarantee functionality and official project completion.
 He stated that capital pricing totaled \$80.7 million over 42 months with the City's portion totaling \$47.2 million and the option to purchase two mobile towers for an additional cost.
 He added that operations and maintenance costs totaled \$27.3 million over 15 years.
 He noted that the pricing agreement included guaranteed discounts on future purchases, a Most Favored Nation Clause for an additional bulk purchase, and flexibility in hardware quantities up 5% with no impact on pricing.
 He stated that the 5% flexibility limit did not apply to portable radios as Harris was developing a fire radio for release in 2019 with SAFD's input, testing, and sole purchasing discretion.
-He noted that project protections included a Line of Credit, Liquidated Damages, Manufacturer Guarantee, and Performance and Payment Bond.
 He stated that staff recommended City Council consideration of an Interlocal Agreement with Bexar County and CPS Energy and a Vendor Contract with Dailey and Wells Communications, Inc. for the new public safety radio system at the City Council Meeting of February 15, 2018.